BofA Securities lifts Gerdau S.A. ADR [GGB] price estimate. Who else is bullish?

 Gerdau S.A.
-ADR [NYSE: GGB] stock went on an upward path that rose over 2.59% on Tuesday, amounting to a one-week price increase of more than 0.93%.
+ADR [NYSE: GGB] surged by $0.18 during the normal trading session on while it closed the day at $4.49.
 The company report on November 7, 2023 at 7:52 AM that GERDAU S.A. – CONSOLIDATED INFORMATION.

-Over the last 12 months, GGB stock dropped by -12.33%.
-The one-year Gerdau S.A.
-ADR stock forecast points to a potential upside of 21.9.
-The average equity rating for GGB stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+Gerdau S.A.
+ADR stock has also gained 4.91% of its value over the past 7 days.
+However, GGB stock has declined by -1.32% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -13.33% and lost -7.42% year-on date.

 Sponsored

-The market cap for the stock reached $5.00 billion, with 1.15 billion shares outstanding and 1.15 billion shares in the current float.
-Compared to the average trading volume of 5.79M shares, GGB stock reached a trading volume of 4746993 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for GGB stock reached $5.16 billion, with 1.15 billion shares outstanding and 1.15 billion shares in the current float.
+Compared to the average trading volume of 5.73M shares, GGB reached a trading volume of 13392854 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Gerdau S.A.
+ADR [GGB]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GGB shares is $5.57 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GGB stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.